-US chemistry Olympiad team heads to Paris
+US chemistry olympiad team heads to Paris

-The US team was finalized at the conclusion of the Chemistry Olympiad Study Camp this week at the University of Maryland, College Park.
+The US team was finalized at the conclusion of the Chemistry Olympiad Study Camp on June 13 at the University of Maryland, College Park.
 The study camp was organized by the American Chemical Society and sponsored by Chemours.

-The traveling team consists of Edward Jin, who just graduated from Arnold O. Beckman High School in California; Albert Liu, who just graduated from North Hollywood High School in California; Anton Ni, who just graduated from University High School in California; and Yajvan Ravan, a rising junior at Churchill High School in Detroit.
+The team consists of recent high school graduates Edward Jin of Arnold O. Beckman High School, Albert Liu of North Hollywood High School, and Anton Ni of University High School, all in California, and rising junior Yajvan Ravan of Churchill High School in Michigan.

-The first alternate is Allen Ding, a rising senior at Stevenson High School in Illinois.
-The second alternate is Yannik Singh, a rising senior at Carmel High School in Indiana.
+The first alternate is Allen Ding, a senior at Stevenson High School in Illinois.
+The second alternate is Yannik Singh, a senior at Carmel High School in Indiana.

 Jin says he is looking forward to meeting chemistry students from around the world.
 “It’s really exciting to be able to bond over chemistry,” he says.

-Ni says the study camp experience helped him feel much more comfortable working in a lab.
+Ni says the study camp experience helped him feel more comfortable in a lab.

-“It showed me how versatile having knowledge in chemistry, that it can really be applied anywhere,” says Ravan.
-“By knowing chemistry, I can now apply my knowledge any other field and improve it.”
+“It showed me how versatile having knowledge in chemistry is,” Ravan says.
+“That it can really be applied anywhere.”

 Join the conversation